Statue of Robert Burns (Milwaukee): Unveiling ceremony

 The exercises concluded with the audience and Lyric Glee Club singing the popular and well-known Robert Burns song, "Auld Lang Syne".

 Conservation

 James Bryden was President of the Saint Andrew's Society of the City of Milwaukee from 1898 to 1899.
 The members of the Saint Andrew's Society have helped celebrate and care for the Burns Monument over the many decades since James Bryden donated it to Milwaukee.

 Given the age of the Burns Monument, maintenance is required periodically to clean the statue of superficial corrosion and restore the protective coating.
 An editorial newspaper article in 1987 documented in detail the deteriorated state of several statues in Milwaukee, including the Robert Burns statue.

 In 1994, the Saint Andrew's Society of the City of Milwaukee, the Greater Milwaukee Committee, the Burns Club of Milwaukee, and other private donors funded cleaning and restoration of the Burns Monument.
 The respected monument conservator Douglas D. Kwart was hired to perform the statue conservation work.
+In 1994, Phase I of the conservation process removed corrosion from the statue, repaired water damage, and applied a brown-red lacquer coating.
+A formal rededication ceremony was held on August 28, 1994.
+In attendance were members of the Milwaukee County Government, Parks Department, Saint Andrew's Society, and the local Scottish community.
+In 1996, Phase II of the project added sidewalks and street lighting to the area surrounding the monument.